|

 But the dresser with its bright pewter dishes was moved to the new home.

-own and to the new house he brought his chosen bride.
-For many years
+to the new house he brought his chosen bride.
+For many years they toiled

-they toiled side by side, bringing up their sons and daughters in their
+side by side, bringing up their sons and daughters in their own thrifty ways,

-own thrifty ways, bequeathing to them traits of character that have helped
+bequeathing to them traits of character that have helped them to become

-One of the daughters, speaking of the mother, said to me, “She will not
+divine helper.
+One of the daughters, speaking of the mother, said to me,

-need to knock at the door of heaven for the angels will hasten to open
+“She will not need to knock at the door of heaven for the angels will hasten to

 In our pleasant gathering two years ago were our cousins from the Pacific

-never meet again in this life.
-The last visit I had with my only
+meet again in this life.
+The last visit I had with my only sister, was at

-as a family and hope the time will never come when any of our number will
+family and hope the time will never come when any of our number will bring

-bring sorrow to the honored name.
-I am more than thankful that our
+sorrow to the honored name.
+I am more than thankful that our dear relative

 CELEBRATE 90TH BIRTHDAY – MORGAN L. EGBERT NEARING CENTURY MARK

-was celebrated at his residence on Ithaca street yesterday, when a very
+celebrated at his residence on Ithaca street yesterday, when a very large

-large company was present.
-A brief biographical sketch of the life
+company was present.
+A brief biographical sketch of the life of Mr. Egbert

 The following great grandchildren were present: Mrs. Florence